-Currently the Time Server 8030NTS/GPS offers three functions that require an "Activation Key".
+The Time Server 8030NTS/GPS offers several functions that require an "Activation Key".

 These functions are only available after entering a valid activation key related to the serial number of the Module 8030NTS (not the serial number of the overall system).